DEissen/data-collection-unitree-go1/README.md

 - velocity
 - yawSpeed

-Here is an example of the camera images and the corresponding accelerometer for a measurement:
+Here is an example of the camera images and the corresponding accelerometer data for a measurement:
 ![Example data](./example_data.png)

 # Authors